 Maria is a midwifery lecturer with a strong public health expertise.
-She teaches at undergraduate and postgraduate level as well as supporting students in clinical practice, acting as a link lecturer.
+She teaches at undergraduate and postgraduate level as well as supporting students in clinical practice.
 Her main interests are in public health and sexual and reproductive health, with particular interest in women with complex socio-political needs, migrants, refugees and displaced populations.
 Over the years she has led her professional career to meet the needs of the most vulnerable populations, both at local and international settings.
 Maria contextualises health, both clinically and in her research, from a public health and anthropological perspective.

 Her focus and interests:

 - Sexual and reproductive health within a socio-economic and political context

 - Diploma Tropical Nursing, London School of Hygiene & Tropical Medicine, United Kingdom, 2013 – 2014

 - BSc Midwifery, London South Bank University, United Kingdom, 2011 – 2012